17/7/2023 0 Comments

 If you are planning an outdoor wedding - you will have one of the most magical days of your life - it will feel spiritual and natural and will look absolutely stunning.
 But like any engaged couple - especially in the UK , where our climate is changeable - you may be apprehensive about having a rainy wedding but let's embrace rainy day weddings and enjoy them!

-How can we book the date we want for our wedding in 2021 when Registrars don't have any appointments available?
-We don’t want to wait until 2022!
+How can we book the date we want for our wedding when Registrars don't have any appointments available?
+We don’t want to wait another year!

 Let me tell you how to do it - and what you will discover is that this is how it should have been planned all along!!